Development Program and Education Director:

-Jack Abelson enters his third year with the Boston Breakers front office staff as Development Program Director and as an academy coach.
+In 2017, Jack Abelson will enter his fourth year with the Boston Breakers front office staff as Development Program Director and as an academy coach.

 A Graduate of University of Birmingham, England, Jack holds a BSc Hons degree in Sports and Exercise Science.
 He joins the Breakers organization after 2 years of working with Mass Premier Soccer (2008-2010) working as Clinic Director/Assistant Academy Director, during that time Jack worked with over 50 youth soccer groups across the state to provide coach/player education and summer camps.